Fireworks competitions: Da Nang International Fireworks Festival

 Since 2017, the event has been called the Da Nang International Fireworks Festival.
 Taking an extraordinary turn this year, the competition will no longer be just two nights, but separated into five separate nights with eleven displays from teams around the world to paint the skies of the night.
-Being themed "Stories by the River", the competition has five nights.
-This long festival is carried out from June until July with many side events.
+This long festival is carried out from End May until July with many side events.

-The winner in 2019 was Team Finland, Joho Pyro Professional Fireworks.